datagener/datagener.github.io/datagen/3-data-generation/2-Types/Link.md

 Its current use is in City and CSV field.
 For City, LINK is getting a value from latitude, longitude or country of a city.
+For Name, LINK is getting a value from a name, and provide a true/false for male, female, unisex or the sex directly as MALE, FEMALE, UNKNOWN from sex.
 For CSV, from any other fields defined in the CSV read.